carcutter/cars-webplayer-js/README.md

 - Generate or update changelog files.
 - Prepare the packages for publishing.

+### 3. Ensure every thing is working as expected

+Run `yarn ci` to run both `build` and `lint` commands.
+It will also run `yarn` to be sure dependencies are correct.

+_NOTE: at this point, if you see a change in the yarn.lock file, it is certainly because all version have not been properly updated._

-### 3. Publish to npm
+### 4. Publish to npm

 After versioning the packages, you can publish them to npm.
-This command will publish all packages that have changed since the last release:
+This command will publish all packages that have changed since the last release: `yarn publish:packages`

-`yarn publish-packages`

 Make sure you are logged in to npm with the correct credentials before running this command.
 The packages will be published according to the access level specified in your `changesets` configuration (`config.json`).

+### 5. Publish documentation

+Run `yarn publish:docs`

 ## Use the WebPlayer on your App